 “Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls.” – Caroline, who has asthma.

 Wherever you live in the UK there are similar processes outlined by the NHS for making a complaint or giving feedback on NHS services:

-- Talk to staff, whether it’s with the GP, the practice manager, or staff on reception.
+- Talk to staff, whether it’s the GP, the practice manager, or staff on reception.
 Sometimes a conversation is all that’s needed to sort things out.

-- Fill in a feedback form which you can find either in reception or on your GP practice or clinic’s website.
+- Fill in a feedback form which you can find either at reception, in hospital waiting rooms or on your GP practice or clinic’s website.